rwu-exelixis/python-graph-visualization/docs/source/integration.rst

 ``from_dfs`` also takes an optional property, ``node_radius_min_max``, can be used (and is used by default) to scale the node sizes for the visualization.
-It is a tuple of two floats, representing the radii (sizes) in pixels of the smallest and largest nodes respectively in the visualization.
+It is a tuple of two numbers, representing the radii (sizes) in pixels of the smallest and largest nodes respectively in the visualization.
+The node sizes will be scaled such that the smallest node will have the size of the first value, and the largest node will have the size of the second value.
+The other nodes will be scaled linearly between these two values according to their relative size.
 This can be useful if node sizes vary a lot, or are all very small or very big.